markslewisii/logic-audio-scripters/README.md

 # logic-audio-scripters
 Scripters for use in Logic Audio.
-This repo contains common libraries in the /lib folder which are compiled into file .js files for use in the Logic Audio Scripter directory.
+This repo contains common functions in the `/lib` folder which are compiled into .js files for use in the Logic Audio Scripter directory.

 # How to build

 ## install dependencies

+These are dependencies used for bundling the .js files.

 ```
 npm install